 The Double Cash offers some nice benefits that are similar to that of the Cash Magnet, but you’ll get a few more protections from the Double Cash.

-Although the Cash Magnet Card offers a long introductory APR, the Citi Double Cash Card has an even longer offer: you’ll get 0% for 18 months for balance transfers.
-Once the term ends, your APR will increase to 15.74%–25.74% Variable.
+Although the Cash Magnet Card offers a long introductory APR, the Citi Double Cash Card has an even longer offer: you’ll get 0% for 18 months on Balance Transfers.
+Once the term ends, your APR will increase to 13.99% – 23.99% (Variable).

 Read more in our Review of the Citi Double Cash Card

-For a no annual fee card, the Capital One® Quicksilver® Cash Rewards Credit Card (Review) has a generous introductory bonus: spend $500 within the first 3 months and get $150 cash back.
+For a no annual fee card, the Capital One® Quicksilver® Cash Rewards Credit Card (Review) has a generous introductory bonus: spend $150 for spending $500 in the first 3 months after account opening.
 Plus, the card has some benefits that help enhance your cardmember experience.

 |Introductory Bonus Offer|